sarsiz/CORESTA/README.md

   6.teacher_data -> [t_no, t_name, t_username, t_password, t_email, t_department, t_shift]  t_no is basically the teacher id(Unique)

+  I used a tool Web Builder for designing the pages and then I modified the pages manually (by coding myself) according to my needs.
+Linking Front-end and the Back-end was very tough initially as I have never done that before.
+And now I do it quite easily.

  enter student details page background color is black after signin as teacher because of a small code mistake(can be easily rectified).
 Else everything is working.